 The Hunger Games has to be on the list, as well as Divergent.

 Harry Potter is big with William in our house; but I preferred the audio version with the inimitable Stephen Fry.

 Finally, my homeschool daughter Catherine has some fantastic animal gifts which she sells worldwide on her Wild Art Treasures Etsy shop.

 She is following an unschooling route as a talented artist as you can see from her tiger painting.
-Here's your chance to give a Birthday gift made by a homeschooler!
+Here's your chance to give a Christmas gift made by a homeschooler!

 I'm adding to the list of best home education gifts some of the most inspiring reads around.